-More information Is available in

-about the SIRIUS 4SI electronic module for SIMATIC ET 200S the chapter "SIRIUS Innovations manuals (Page 22)" in the "SIRIUS 4SI Electronic Module"
+More information Is available in about the SIRIUS 4SI electronic module for SIMATIC ET 200S the chapter "SIRIUS Innovations manuals (Page 18)" in the "SIRIUS 4SI Electronic Module" manual.

-manual.

 Standard DIN EN 60947-4-1 (VDE 0660 Part 102) or IEC 60947-4-1 distinguishes between two types of coordination (type of coordination), which are referred to as coordination type "1" and coordination type "2".
-In the case of both types of coordination, the short-circuit is reliably mastered. the only differences are in the extent of the damage sustained by the device following a short circuit.
+The short circuit that needs to be dealt with is cleared reliably and safely with both types of coordination; the only differences are in the extent of the damage sustained by the device following a short circuit.